GoogleCloudPlatform/ai-infra-cluster-provisioning/README.md

     -  __gke__: A private GKE cluster is created with private node pool following the recommendations from the GKE team.
 1. ***GKE_NODE_POOL_COUNT***: The number of homogeneous node pools for GKE cluster.
 Only applicable when `ORCHESTRATOR_TYPE` is `gke`.
 1. ***GKE_NODE_COUNT_PER_NODE_POOL***: The desired node count per node pool for GKE cluster.
 Only applicable when `ORCHESTRATOR_TYPE` is `gke`.
-1. ***GKE_IP_CIDR_BLOCK_17***: A /17 CIDR IP range reserved for Metastore infrastructure.
-GKE pods, services, master subnet ranges are derived from it.
-Please make sure that the CIDR block is available otherwise the GKE cluster creation will fail.
-Only applicable when `ORCHESTRATOR_TYPE` is `gke`.
-Ex: 10.12.0.0/17
 1. ***CUSTOM_NODE_POOL***: The custom node pool description for GKE.
 The structure of the custom node pool is list of node pool objects.
 The node pool object is
     ```
     name                    = string